 - COVID-19 Therapeutics Transition to Commercial Distribution: Frequently Asked Questions (U.S. Department of Health & Human Services)

 Understanding COVID-19 Treatments

-People who test positive for COVID-19 and are at higher risk of becoming very sick may benefit available COVID-19 therapeutics (medications).
+Individuals who test positive for COVID-19 and are at higher risk of severe illness may benefit from available COVID-19 therapeutics (medications).
 These treatments can help prevent severe illness, hospitalization, and death from COVID-19.
-Talk to your health care provider right away if you test positive and are at higher risk as treatments need to be started early to work best.
-Your health care provider will help determine which COVID-19 medication option is best for you.
+If you test positive and are at higher risk, contact your healthcare provider promptly, as early treatment yields the best results.
+Your healthcare provider will assess if COVID-19 medications are suitable for you.

 What are Oral Antivirals?

 Oral antiviral treatment helps your body fight COVID-19 by stopping the SARS-CoV-2 virus (which causes COVID-19) from multiplying.
 By getting treatment, you could have less severe symptoms and lower the chances of your illness worsening and needing hospital care.
 Antiviral therapies for COVID-19 are available for individuals with mild to moderate symptoms, who are not in the hospital, who have had symptoms for five days or less, and who are at high risk for severe illness.

 Resources for COVID-19 Therapeutics Patient Assistance Programs (PAP)